MileHacker Logo

 Details

-• Itinerary: Add 2-3 days on São Jorge to the Pico and Faial itinerary.
+• Itinerary: Add TWO-3 days on São Jorge to the Pico and Faial itinerary.
 This offers you São Jorge's unique `fajãs`, hiking trails, and cheese production.

-• Transportation: Ferries link all three islands, making a logical progression through the Central Group.
+• Transportation: Ferries link all three islands, making a reasonable progression through the Central Group.

 • A longer duration supports extensive exploration of each island's particularities.